maximuslotro/SignStory/README.md

 ## Downloads

-Downloads can be found on [github](https://github.com/maximuslotr/SignStory/releases).
+Downloads can be found here on [github](https://github.com/maximuslotr/SignStory/releases).

-Downloads can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/signstory/files).
+Downloads can be found here on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/signstory/files).

 ## Installation